fotinakis/swagger-blocks/README.md

 [![Build Status](https://travis-ci.org/fotinakis/swagger-blocks.svg?branch=master)](https://travis-ci.org/fotinakis/swagger-blocks)

-(docs in progress)
+Swagger::Blocks helps you write API docs in the [Swagger](https://helloreverb.com/developers/swagger) style for your Rails/Sinatra app, and then builds JSON that is compatible with [Swagger UI](http://petstore.swagger.wordnik.com/#!/pet).

-Swagger::Blocks helps you write API docs in the [Swagger](https://helloreverb.com/developers/swagger) style for your Rails/Sinatra app, and then builds JSON compatible with [Swagger UI](http://petstore.swagger.wordnik.com/#!/pet).
+*Brand new gem!* Please file any bugs and issues you may come across.

 ## Features

 * Supports **live updating** by design.
 Change code, refresh your API docs.
 * **Works with all Ruby web frameworks** including Rails, Sinatra, etc.
 * **100% support** for all features of the [Swagger 1.2 spec](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md).
-* Flexible, you include swagger blocks
+* Flexible, you can use Swagger::Blocks in any object and split definitions up how you prefer.

 ## Installation